rodekruis/IBF-system/tests/cypress/README.md

 This means that every tests should ideally be executed across

-- all countries
+- All countries

-  - not currently implemented
-  - can be achieved by logging in as admin, and using the country-switcher
-  - or by logging in with different country-users
+  - Achieved by having a test file per country.

+    Every file contains the country manager email for login, and calls common testing functions defined (for the moment) in [test-functions.js](./support/test-functions.js).

+  - When a new country is added a new `<country>.spec.ts` should be created, containing the same code as the other country files.

-- all disaster-types per country
+- All disaster-types per country

-  - currently implemented for timeline-component only
+  - Currently implemented for timeline-component only.

+    The timeline-component function iterates through disaster-type buttons and performs the test.

+    `EXCEPTION`: test on PHL typhoon won't run for now because it times out and prevents other countries' tests to run.
+It is skipped by using the following code:

+    ```
+    if (countryName === 'PHILIPPINES' && index === 2) {
+      return;
+    }
+    ```

+    Please check and adjust this code if a new disaster type is added to PHL.

-- both triggered and non-triggered state for each disaster-type
+- Both triggered and non-triggered state for each disaster-type
-  - not currently implemented
+  - Not currently implemented
-  - can be achieved by simulating mock scenario
+  - Can be achieved by simulating mock scenario